Facebook Page vs Profile: Everything You Need To Know

 One of the best ways to build a highly-engaged audience is to add personal touches.

 This can be done by sharing photos of your team or of your office space.
 This adds an element of relatability, which builds a bond with your fans.
-As Neil Patel says in this article, “Not every update you send out on your Facebook Page should sell.”
+As blogger Neil Patel says, “Not every update you send out on your Facebook Page should sell.”

 Share a Mixture of Content